The problem

 Autistic people are being failed, with devastating consequences.
 This can’t go on.

-Lack of appropriate educational opportunities – 74% of parents say their child’s school does not meet their needs.
-This figure has doubled since 2017.
+Lack of appropriate educational opportunities – According to the National Autistic Society in 2021, 74% of parents say their child’s school does not meet their needs.
+This figure had doubled since 2017.

 Unemployment – Just 30% of autistic people of working age are in employment meaning the majority are living below the poverty line.

-We work in partnership with those who can help us make change happen as quickly as possible, taking opportunities to use our evidence to help fill gaps in support rather than waiting for others to act.
+Most importantly, we work in partnership with those who can make change happen as quickly as possible, taking opportunities to use our evidence to help fill gaps in support rather than waiting for others to act.
+And we want to see our communities and our charity sector move past the current state of disempowerment.
+We want a strong community, and strong charities, working together on the many different aspects of the same underlying problem.
+None of us can do this alone.

 We’re here to make a difference.